Humble Bundle: Humble Monthly and Humble Choice

 In October 2015, Humble Bundle launched its Humble Monthly subscription service; those that subscribed would receive a curated set of games at the start of each month, delivered in a similar manner as other Humble products (such as with Steam key redemption or DRM-free copies).
 Five percent of the subscription fees go to charity.
 Bowling compared the idea to a book club, allowing them to curate the monthly bundles on themes or complementary ideas.
 Bowling also stated that this can be a larger incentive towards developers into participating in this program since revenue for games can be better estimated based on the number of subscribers compared to their normal "pay what you want" pricing scheme.

 Humble Bundle co-founder John Graham stated that while initial subscription numbers were low due to potential subscribers being unaware of what type of games were offered, that by February 2016, they have reached more than 70,000 subscribers to the service.
 At this level, Humble Bundle is able to use some of the money to fund the development of new games, "Humble Originals", for those subscribers in future Humble Monthlies; the first such "Humble Original" was Elephant in the Room developed by Mighty Rabbit Studios, released with the February 2016 Monthly bundle.

 Starting in June 2017, those that maintained their monthly subscription also gained access to the Humble Trove, a library of DRM-free games that will expand over time, alongside the games offered through the Monthly bundles.

-Humble transitioned the Monthly subscription service to the Humble Choice in December 2019.
+Humble transitioned the Monthly subscription service to Humble Choice in December 2019.
 While features such as access to the Humble Trove and discounts on the store remain the same, the Choice service offers at least ten games a month, and which Choice subscribers can choose a number to keep, based on their subscription tiers.
 A premium tier allows subscribers to keep 9 of the games, while the basic tier allows for 3.
 Existing Monthly subscribers were automatically transitioned to the premium tier (with the ability to keep 10 games), but at the existing Monthly subscription rate which they keep as long as they maintain their subscription.
 Additionally, Humble added a lower-cost tier that gives access to the Trove but no other free games.

 Another change to the Choice plan was made in January 2022, keeping the subscription to a single price that would make available all games offered that month, though the number of games that are offered may change from month to month.
 Those on the premiere tier further have access to a rotating library of games accessible through a new app for Windows computers.
-However due to this shift, Humble would no longer be able to support Mac or Linux versions of the Trove games since the launcher would be required to access them.
+However, due to this shift, Humble would no longer be able to support Mac or Linux versions of the Trove games since the launcher would be required to access them.
 With the change to the Trove, the discounts on the store also updated to a cumulative form, existing subscribers receiving the maximum level.